Tracking Salaried Employees’ Hours: Why Do It & How It Works

 So, how to track salaried employees working hours effectively?
 And which timesheets for salaried employees are the most effective and easiest to manage?

 You can use various types of timesheets for your salaried employees to fill out calculating work to do and done on paper.
-Alternatively, you can choose a smarter option and use simple time tracking apps.
+Alternatively, you can choose a smarter option and use a time tracker.
 Let’s take a look at some of the pros and cons of each option!

 Pros and cons of digital solutions